W4terF4ll/cosmic-idle/README.md

 # cosmic-idle

-an unfinished idle game based on a minecraft server
+an idle game based on an old minecraft server i have no intention of finishing this as it was made as a side project

+made by W4terF4ll